tlrx/elasticsearch-view-plugin/README.md

 ```

-The picture field contains a base64 encoded image of Harley Davidson's logo.
+The picture field contains a base64 encoded image of the Harley Davidson's logo.

 We can now define two more views:
-* logo: which renders the picture as binary content
+* **logo**: which renders the picture as binary content
-* full: which renders the document as HTML content
+* **full**: which renders the document as  HTML block

 ```
 curl -XPUT 'http://localhost:9200/catalog/product/_mapping' -d '